-Primary immunization: Note: When used for primary immunization, the vaccine should be given at least 2 weeks prior to expected HAV exposure.
+Primary immunization: Note: When used for primary immunization, the vaccine should be given at least 2 weeks prior to expected hepatitis A virus (HAV) exposure.
 When used prior to an international adoption, the vaccination series should begin when adoption is being planned, but ideally ≥2 weeks prior to expected arrival of adoptee (CDC 58 2009).

 Avaxim [Canadian product]: IM: 160 units (0.5 mL) with a booster dose of 160 units (0.5 mL) to be given 6 to 36 months following primary immunization

-VAQTA: IM: 50 units (1 mL) with a booster dose of 50 units (1 mL) to be given 6-18 months after primary immunization (6 to 12 months if initial dose was with Havrix).
+VAQTA: IM: 50 units (1 mL) with a booster dose of 50 units (1 mL) to be given 6 to 18 months after primary immunization (6 to 12 months if initial dose was with Havrix).

 Postexposure prophylaxis (off-label use): Adults without immunity: IM: Administer a single dose as soon as possible following recent exposure to HAV (within 14 days); for long-term protection, complete vaccine series with a second dose ≥6 months after initial dose (CDC/ACIP [Nelson 2018]).

 Refer to adult dosing.

-Avaxim-Pediatric [Canadian product]: Children ≥12 months and Adolescents ≤15 years: IM: 80 units (0.5 mL) with a booster dose of 80 units (0.5 mL) to be given 6 to 36 months following primary immunization
+Avaxim [Canadian product]: Children ≥12 years and Adolescents: IM: 0.5 mL with a booster dose of 0.5 mL to be administered 6 to 36 months following primary immunization.

 For IM administration.
-The deltoid muscle is the preferred site for injection for older children and adults; administer to the anterolateral aspect of the thigh in infants and young children.
+The deltoid muscle is the preferred site for injection.
 Do not administer to the gluteal region; may decrease efficacy.
 Do not administer intravenously, intradermally, or subcutaneously.
 Shake well prior to use; discard if the suspension is discolored or does not appear homogenous after shaking, or if there are cracks in the vial or syringe.
 Do not dilute.
 Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection (ACIP [Kroger 2017]).
-To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (ACIP [Kroger 2017]).
+To prevent syncope related injuries, patients should be vaccinated while seated or lying down (ACIP [Kroger 2017]).
 US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.